Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 They call you Beal.

-Uh Goku is a goal.
+Goku is a goat.

-I don't think so, but that's fine.
+I don't think so.

 What else?

-Also, sorry, Myron, I gotta do it.
+Also, sorry, Myron, I got to do it.

-Big Mo acknowledge your federal chief Myron Reigns.
+Big Mo, acknowledge your federal chief, Myron Reigns.

 I acknowledge you, my tribal chief.